The research below covers:

 Haden, Jeff.
 "Want to Raise More Successful (and Happier) Kids?
 Harvard Research Says Give Them More Chores".
 Inc. 2024.

-Engaging with others strengthens language, commuication and interpersonal skills, builds empathy and creates community.
+Engaging with others strengthens language, communication and interpersonal skills, builds empathy and creates community.

 Brushe ME, Haag DG, Melhuish EC, Reilly S, Gregory T. Screen Time and Parent-Child Talk When Children Are Aged 12 to 36 Months.
 JAMA Pediatr.
 2024.